 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 St Lawrence University is among your best bets if you want to study Communication & Media Studies.
 Graduates of the communications program state that they receive average early career earnings of communications and mid-career earnings of $96,069.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.

 Santa Clara University is a good decision for students pursuing a Communication & Media Studies degree.
 Grads of the communications program report average early career income of communications and mid-career income of $94,027.
 Located in Santa Clara, California, this university is a good choice for students who blossom in an urban atmosphere.

 It's difficult to beat George Washington University if you want to study Communication & Media Studies.
-After getting their bachelor's degree, Communications students typically earn around $42,221 in their early careers.
+George Washington University communication & media studies graduates make 33.1% more than the average communications grad.
 Want a sizable student body?
 This institution has over 20,000 students on campus.